Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 However, after those first six months, a new membership year begins – and this marks your final 12 months of status.

-During that 12-month window, you'll need to earn the usual number of status credits to keep your status for a longer period: otherwise, you'll drop down to the next-lowest tier as soon as your status hold period is up.
+During that 12-month window, you'll need to earn the usual number of status credits to keep your status for a longer period: otherwise, you'll drop to the next tier down as soon as your status hold period is up.

 What happens to your Qantas status during a status hold?